tryton-ar/account_ar/doc/index.rst

-Account Argentina Module
+Argentina Account Module
 ########################

-Define an account chart template for Argentina.

-Usefull to create a Argentinian account chart with the wizard in Financial Management > Configuration > General Account > Create Chart of Account from Template
+The account_ar module provides a chart of accounts and implements the accounting requirements for companies based in Argentina.